MSBivens/learn-web3-dao-merkle-trees/README.md

 # Merkle Trees

-Created as part of the [Learn Web3 DAO](https://www.learnweb3.io/) Junior Tack.
+Created as part of the [Learn Web3 DAO](https://www.learnweb3.io/) Senior Track.

 This code was written for Level 0: Merkle Trees